VirusTotal/yara/docs/writingmodules.rst

     MODULE(demo)

-The second step is modifying the *Makefile.am* to tell the *make* program that the source code for your module most be compiled and linked into YARA.
+The second step is modifying the *Makefile.am* to tell the *make* program that the source code for your module must be compiled and linked into YARA.
 At the very beginning of *libyara/Makefile.am* you'll find this::

     MODULES =  modules/tests.c